 Launch currently does not have a system to share registrant information with others.
 However, we do have a large social media following of parents and students on Facebook and Instagram.
 Feel free to submit requests for connections through social media and we will do our best to push out the message.

 What if my child needs to arrive late to Workshop?

 The Launch Workshop curriculum is carefully and painstakingly planned to create an optimal environment for creating small communities and strong bonds.
-Each activity and day build on the previous activities and days.
-Because of this late arrivals can disrupt the atmosphere of each small group of students.
-If a student needs to arrive late to Workshop, the student or guardian must contact the Workshop Director Kalissa Holdcraft (email@example.com) as soon as possible.
+Each activity and day builds on the previous activities and days.
+Because of this, late arrivals can disrupt the atmosphere of each small group of students.
+Students attending Workshop must arrive no later than 1 p.m. on the second day (Wednesday) of Workshop.
+If a student needs to arrive late to Workshop, the student or guardian must contact Workshop Director Meradith Ganow (firstname.lastname@example.org) as soon as possible.

 What if my child needs to leave Workshop early?

 The Launch Workshop curriculum is carefully and painstakingly planned to create an optimal environment for creating small communities and strong bonds.
-Each activity and day build on the previous activities and days.
+Each activity and day builds on the previous activities and days.
 Because of this, early departures can disrupt the closure process.
-If a student needs to depart from Workshop early, the student or guardian must contact the Workshop Director Kalissa Holdcraft (firstname.lastname@example.org) as soon as possible.
-The following guidelines apply for early departures:
+Students attending Workshop may not leave earlier than the fourth day (Friday) at 4:30 pm.
+If a student needs to depart from Workshop early, the student or guardian must contact Workshop Director Meradith Ganow (email@example.com) as soon as possible.

 What if my child takes medications or has medical concerns/needs?

 We have a dedicated medical staff of on hand for each Workshop.
 These Staffers will assist your student with medications, store medications if needed, and be on hand to assist if accidents or injuries occur throughout Workshop (alongside local emergency services).